 The spread of nuclear weapons poses a threat to U.S. national security and the security of its allies and partners around the world.
 Countering this threat requires marshaling every available tool of statecraft, from specialized military capabilities and economic instruments to diplomacy and international cooperation.
 The United States once led a global effort to curb the spread of technologies and materials that could be used to manufacture nuclear weapons.
 American leadership and support for this endeavor reflected a bipartisan consensus that the emergence of new nuclear powers would make the United States and its allies less secure.

 Today, however, the international nonproliferation regime is under considerable strain.
 North Korea’s continued violation of international nonproliferation treaties has cast doubt on the ability of international instruments and opinion to compel good behavior.
+Iran continues its enrichment program, shortening the time it would take for it to acquire sufficient fissile material to build a nuclear weapon.
 Moreover, the international consensus that once existed in support of robust monitoring and enforcement of nonproliferation rules has frayed, and Russia leads the charge in opposition to measures that could strengthen international inspections.
 The U.S. government continues to retain robust capabilities to monitor and affect WMD developments, but these efforts are increasingly disorganized—a consequence of the lack of high-level attention and cross-party consensus in Congress on the importance of the issue and the merits of a whole-of-government response.

 With strong working relationships with key officials and offices on Capitol Hill, NSWG is well-positioned to sustain an informed and non-partisan dialogue on the future of efforts to prevent the spread and use of nuclear weapons.